Is your company a startup?

 The company must have cash flow

-Private equity investors investing in growth companies look for companies that already have cash flow.
+Private equity (PE) investors investing in growth companies look for companies that already have cash flow.
 Investors look for positive cash flow and existing business, market position and organization.
-Private equity investors typically also take out loans for corporate restructuring.
+PE investors typically also take out loans for corporate restructuring.
 The cash flow must enable loan repayment.

 Clear growth potential